 09 of 10

 Moving in and settling into your new home can be the most exciting part of the move.
-As worn out as you may feel after the move itself, you'll find yourself geared up to really settle in and enjoy the new house and the neighborhood.
+As worn out as you may feel after the move itself, you'll find yourself geared up to settle in and enjoy the new house and the neighborhood.
 Here is a list of moving-in tips that will help you with settling in.

 10 of 10

 Saving money is critical, especially if you're moving.
 With rising gas prices, moving is a lot more expensive than ever before, especially for those of you moving to another city or state or country.
-To try to cut back on some moving costs, costs that we can actually control, check out this list of tips and suggestions.
+To try to cut back on some moving costs, costs that you can control, check out this list of tips and suggestions.